 - DO NOT EVER give the other driver’s insurance company a recorded statement.
 The statement can never benefit you and will likely be used against you if your case ends up in litigation.

 - Do not put off getting the medical care that you need in hopes that you will heal without medical care.
 Doing so only gives the other driver’s insurance company a reason not to pay.

 - Don’t trust the other driver’s insurance company to give you a fair amount for your vehicle damage.
 Get damage estimates on your vehicle or, if it is totaled, determine its fair market value.

-If you are in need of a personal injury attorney in Arkansas, contact the law firm of Nolan Caddell Reynolds.
+If you are in need of a Personal Injury attorney in Arkansas, contact the law firm of Caddell Reynolds.
 With offices in Fort Smith and Rogers, we are established as one of the most trusted groups of accident attorneys in Arkansas & Oklahoma.
-If you’ve been injured, call us at 479-782-5297 or toll free at 1-800-709-5297.
+If you’ve been injured, call us at (800) 889-6944.